 Take a good look at the tests and run them before submitting.

-with goose before each run/submit, because the tests assume a clean database.
+Be sure to migrate down and back up with goose before each run/submit, because the tests assume a clean database.

 Submit the CLI tests after a final down/up migration.